-Academic credit is available to students for internship work within a real-world business environment in association with the course WPC 484 - Internship & Applied Learning.
-The course allows students to learn and reflect on their business experience while engaged in their internship.
+Academic credit is available to students for internship work within a real-world business environment in association with multiple academic units within W. P. Carey (AGB, 484, CIS 484, ECN 484, ENT 484, FIN 484, MGT 484, MKT 484, or WPC 484).
+The internship course allows students to learn and reflect on their business experience while engaged in their internship.
 Students must show completion of at least 45 hours worked in their internship per credit hour over a semester.
-The internship provides general business upper division elective credit at the 400 level for up to 3 credits per semester and is repeatable.